gabrielucas/brain-agriculture/README.md

 ```
 Run the `yarn` command to install all dependencies.

+*Note: This project was configured with [yarn](https://yarnpkg.com/), however, if you don't have it installed on your machine, make sure you have [npm](https://www.npmjs.com/) installed and run `npm install` to install all dependencies.
+To run the application, simply run the `npm run dev` command.*

 ### Starting the application :rocket:

 To start the application, run the command `yarn dev`.